 Many educated people, from amateurs to scholars, have heard of the Holy Grail and some believe it should remain a mystery!
 But there are a few religious cults, secret societies and fraternal orders which claim to have inside information, which is a major obstacle for those who want to join this quest and remain free of indoctrination.
 Even the "inner sanctum" of Scientology in Hemet, California, has a mock-up of the Sword in the Stone, which exposes their interest.
-One of many reasons to clear the air and go public!
+This is one of many reasons to clear the air and go public.
 Our website offers this option, but you are well-advised to consider your talents and aptitudes before you enter this complex maze.
-In case you are good in science and math you may want to start with "Kepler" and if you are more into arts and literature "Chrétien" is a great entry level.
+In case you are proficient in science and math you may want to start with "Kepler" and if you are more into arts and literature "Chrétien" is a great entry level.
 Both paths cross many times, even in the religious sense, until they fuse together – so you won't miss a thing!
 You'll need an analytical mind either way and have to be critical of every bit of information.
-There are many layers of fact and fiction, of truth and disinformation, and if you discard them without caution it could be like peeling an onion and you'll end up with nothing – just tears in your eyes.
+There are many layers of fact and fiction, of truth and disinformation, and if you discard them without caution, it could be like peeling an onion and you'll end up with nothing – just tears in your eyes.

 We must also keep in mind that most modern interpreters of grail lore are

 either imaginative amateurs or elderly scholars who spend their time in